 The latest package from Ultimate Bundles covers ‘photography everything’ from beginner to master. iPhone photography to DSLR manual mode.
 From food photography to portraiture.

 It’s massive.
-But you get all of it for one price of $67 (all 40 products individually would be $2,327.74)…which means the likelihood of you needing to find additional tutorials elsewhere is pretty dang slim.
+But you get all of it for less than $50 (all 40 products individually would be $2,327.74)…which means the likelihood of you needing to find additional tutorials elsewhere is pretty dang slim.

 - 19 eBooks